Dr Richard Elliott

 - the politics of authenticity

-Richard is the author of the books Fado and the Place of Longing: Loss, Memory and the City (Ashgate, 2010), Nina Simone (Equinox, 2013), The Late Voice: Time, Age and Experience in Popular Music (Bloomsbury Academic, 2015) and The Sound of Nonsense (forthcoming from Bloomsbury Academic).
+Richard is the author of the books Fado and the Place of Longing: Loss, Memory and the City (Ashgate, 2010), Nina Simone (Equinox, 2013), The Late Voice: Time, Age and Experience in Popular Music (Bloomsbury Academic, 2015) and The Sound of Nonsense (Bloomsbury Academic, 2018).
 He has also published articles, book chapters and reviews on a range of topics, including popular music, literature, consciousness, memory, nostalgia, place and space, affect, language and technology.

 Richard is currently conducting research on the materiality of song and on the representation of global popular musics in the phonographic era.Postgraduate Supervision